constantinemunoz/ptvBabyToFormal/README.md

 - Output: one MP4, 1920x1080, no audio
 - Images are not stretched (aspect ratio preserved)
-- Baby photo is transformed (scale/rotate/shift) to align eye positions with the matched adult photo using OpenCV eye detection; adult photo is not modified
+- Baby photo is transformed (scale/rotate/shift) to align eye positions with the matched adult photo using MediaPipe Face Landmarker eye points (with OpenCV fallbacks); adult photo is not modified
 - Baby photo is center-cropped to the same aspect ratio as its matched adult photo before alignment (no squeeze/stretch)
-- Frame style: centered foreground image over a solid pure-green background (for green-screen/chroma-key workflows)
+- Frame style: centered foreground image over looping `background.mov` from the images folder (falls back if missing)
 - Name text uses Arial Regular (when available) on a semi-transparent black banner with yellow border (`#FCB315`) at the bottom, starting when the baby->adult fade begins
 - For entries missing a baby photo match, the person is still rendered with an adult-only segment (3 seconds, no crossfade), and a warning is included in the summary
+- If `titleCard.mp4` exists in the images folder, it plays once at the beginning and then loops 3 times at the end
+- Adds an additional 10-frame inter-segment cross dissolve from each adult photo to the next person's baby photo
+- Uses a fixed-size black banner with a single yellow top line (no per-name box resizing), centered in the same position each time
+- Uses one uniform font size for all names, chosen so the longest name fits the frame width

 ---